uhasker/getting-things-done-in-next-js/src/chapter6/01-hypertext-markup-language.md

 When you open the HTML file in your browser you should see a heading and two tasks.

-Hooray, you've created a simple HTML document!
+That's it, you've created a simple HTML document!
-Now you can close this book and go procrastinate.
+Now, you can close this book and go procrastinate.

 What's that?
 You're not budging?
 Hm, that's weird.
-Oh we see, you've _unfortunately_ been _forced_ to read this book (blink _once_ for help).
+Oh, we see, you've _unfortunately_ been _forced_ to read this book (blink _once_ for help).

-Well, since both of us have to be here anyway, let's march onwards and dissect the masterpiece you've just created!
+Well, since we have to be here anyway, might as well continue and dissect the masterpiece you've just created!

 ### HTML Elements

-HTML is comprised of **HTML elements** used to specify the type of content you want to render.
+HTML documents are comprised of **HTML elements** used to specify the type of content that should be rendered.
 For example, the `p` element represents a paragraph:

 ```html